I am an Assistant Professor in the Department of Languages and Literature at Austin

 serve as Secretary of the Wallace Stevens Society.

-era by taking specific phrases (like "transfer of population," "service the target" or
+taking specific phrases (like “transfer of population,” “service the target” or “revenue

-"revenue enhancement") and then putting pressure on them, drawing out their implications,
+enhancement”), and then putting pressure on them, examining their implications, and